mkt883/umbrella-warrior/README.md

 ## .
 What we would add>>>

 Given time, we would have added in the ranged attack action and added some more levels.
 We liked the idea of creating a final boss level that presented an enemy with more hit points that required a number of attacks to defeat.
 Another mechanic that we have spoken about is a constraint that requires all enemies to be killed before the player can move to the next level.
 Thematically, this would lean into the character’s need for vengeance.
 With a larger team or studio, we could look to include animated cutscenes between levels.
 Giving us a chance to further flesh out the narrative.
 Knowledge of a more cohesive method of working on our code together, could have helped to streamline our building process and allow for further technical advancements.
 We would definitely have added a score and sound effects to the game, had we the time.

+Additionally, we couldn't implament the main menu screen in time.
+Everything in it works except for the play button.
+Currently, **_it's commented out_** inside the index tab.
+Again, had we given ourselves more time, we would have coded in the main menu screen seamlessly